publiccodenet/publiccode.net/product-requirements-document.md

 H. Become a beacon for open and transparent process.

-Goals made possible by a more intrusive analytics package than [Plausible]:
+Goals made possible by a more intrusive analytics package than [Plausible](https://github.com/publiccodenet/about/pull/857):

 * Increased international visitor spread, measured via decreased bounce rate from international audiences
 * User journey tracking - how many visitors follow links featured on, for example, the pubilccode.net homepage